annotation/text-fabric/docs/Api/Text.md

     Here are the functions that enable you to get the actual text in the dataset.
     There are several things to accomplish here, such as

-    *   getting text given book, chapter, and verse;
+    *   support the structure of the corpus
-    *   given a node, produce the book, chapter and verse indicators in which the node is contained;
+    *   support a rigid section system usable by the TF browser
-    *   handle multilingual book names;
+    *   handle multilingual section labels;
     *   switch between various text representations.

     The details of the Text API are dependent on the *warp* feature `otext`, which